yakuzadave/necroman_v2/necrovox_docs/Necromunda_Docs/10-scenarios/scenario-list/011-rescue-mission.md

 ---
 tags:
+  - "2023"
+  - sector-mechanicus
+  - zone-mortalis
-  - Sector Mechanicus
+  - ash-wastes
-  - Zone Mortalis
+  - home-advantage
-  - Ash Wastes
+  - core-rulebook
-  - Home Turf Advantage
+  - scenarios
-  - Core Rulebook Scenario 2023
 description: In this scenario, a gang tries to rescue a previously captured fighter from the clutches of their enemy.
 ---

-import Tabs from '@theme/Tabs';
-import TabItem from '@theme/TabItem';

 # 11. Rescue Mission